Fertulity IVF

 What is Ovulation Induction?

-Ovulation induction is a targeted treatment approach used in women who experience ovulatory disorders or complete absence of ovulation.
-Its purpose is to stimulate the ovaries to produce and release mature eggs, thereby increasing the chances of natural conception or success with assisted reproductive techniques such as intrauterine insemination (IUI).
+Ovulation induction is a targeted fertility treatment applied to women with ovulatory disorders or complete absence of ovulation.
+Its purpose is to stimulate the ovaries to produce and release mature eggs, thereby increasing the chances of natural conception or success in assisted reproduction techniques such as intrauterine insemination (IUI).

-The treatment involves the administration of medications—either oral, such as clomiphene, or injectable hormones, such as gonadotropins—to regulate hormonal function and support the development of 1 to 3 follicles.
-At Fertulity, we design personalized ovulation induction protocols based on each woman’s hormonal profile and medical needs, with a focus on safety, ultrasound monitoring, and achieving the best possible outcomes.
+The treatment involves the administration of medications, either oral agents such as Letrozole or Clomiphene, or injectable hormones such as gonadotropins, aiming to regulate hormonal function and promote the development of 1 to 3 follicles.
+At FertUlity, we design personalized ovulation induction protocols based on each woman’s needs and hormonal profile, with a strong focus on safety, ultrasound monitoring, and achieving the best possible outcome.

-Ovulation induction is mainly recommended for women who do not ovulate at all or have irregular cycles due to hormonal imbalances, such as polycystic ovary syndrome (PCOS) or hypogonadotropic hypogonadism.
+Ovulation induction is primarily recommended for women who do not ovulate at all or experience irregular ovarian cycles due to hormonal disorders, such as polycystic ovary syndrome (PCOS) or hypogonadotropic hypogonadism.

-It is also used in women who ovulate normally but want to maximize their chances of conception through timed intercourse or intrauterine insemination (IUI), especially when time is limited for the couple.
-Essential prerequisites for treatment include open fallopian tubes, no significant sperm abnormalities, and the absence of other infertility causes.
+It is also applied in women with normal ovulation when the goal is to increase the chances of conception through timed intercourse or intrauterine insemination (IUI), especially when time is a limiting factor for the couple.
+Essential prerequisites for this fertility treatment include patent fallopian tubes and the absence of other underlying causes of infertility.

 Treatment Steps & Cycle Monitoring